Automating Your Emails

 Drip Campaigns—Drip campaigns are the most elaborate and effective form of automation.
 As the name implies, a Drip Campaign is a series of emails that are released over a period of time, each one containing additional information, or special offers.

 A prospect responds to an offer in an email, or an ad, by submitting their email address in exchange for a free downloadable, coupon or access to a video.
-That action triggers a “Thank You” email that contains an “up sell” offer for a related item—a book, an online course, a product or service.
-If the prospect takes advantage of the offer they receive another “Thank You” acknowledgement, and possible a follow-up drip campaign in six months or so.
+That action triggers a “Thank You” email that contains an “upsell” offer for a related item—a book, an online course, a product or service.
+If the prospect takes advantage of the offer, they receive another “Thank You” acknowledgment, and possible a follow-up drip campaign in six months or so.
 If the prospect does not respond, they will receive a series of emails, usually 2 or three, each with additional information, culminating in a final offer

 There are many tools available online that can automate the “dripping” of your content, from Constant Contact, Hubspot, Marketo, Eloqua, Pardot, and others, which allow the user to publish pre-written emails and conduct timely campaigns.

 Information Campaigns — If you can write several emails ahead of time, you can set up an Information variation on the Drip Campaign.
 There are third party companies that supply industry-specific information that you can easily use in your weekly/monthly/quarterly emails.
 Some of them will even handle sending out the emails for you, automating the entire process